 Information can be found here.What are the key dates I need to know?

-- The key dates for 2017 can be found here.
+- The key dates for the calendar year can be found here.

 - Prior to the term starts there is a compulsory orientation session.
 The dates for orientation can be found here.